theogilbert/sections.nvim/README.md

 - Neovim 0.11.3+ with Tree-sitter support.\
   Previous versions have not been tested.
-- Tree-sitter parsers for the languages you want to use
+- Tree-sitter parsers for the languages you want to use.
+- A Nerd Font to properly display icons.

 ## Installation